 One out of every nine Americans has Chronic Kidney Disease (CKD) and another 20 million people are at risk.
 Through early detection and treatment, medical professionals can often keep the disease from worsening.

-By encouraging patients to actively participate in their own management of their disease, the staff helps individuals control their disease, improve their quality of life and avoid hospitalizations.
+By encouraging patients to actively participate in the management of their disease, the staff helps individuals control their disease, leading to an improved quality of life and fewer hospitalizations.

 The Education and Treatment Program includes:

 - Close monitoring of kidney function

 - Education in diet, exercise, medications and signs and symptoms